J&J's 1-dose shot cleared, giving US 3rd COVID-19 vaccine

 In the U.S., the two-dose Pfizer and Moderna shots were 95% protective against symptomatic COVID-19.
 J&J's one-dose effectiveness of 85% against severe COVID-19 dropped to 66% when moderate cases were rolled in.
 But there's no apples-to-apples comparison because of differences in when and where each company conducted its studies, with the Pfizer and Moderna research finished before concerning variants began spreading.

-NIH's Collins said the evidence of effectiveness shows no reason to favor one vaccine over another.
+NIH's Collins said the evidence shows no reason to favor one vaccine over another.

-"What people I think are mostly interested in is, is it going to keep me from getting really sick?" said NIH's Collins.
+"What people I think are mostly interested in is, is it going to keep me from getting really sick?"
+Collins said.
 "Will it keep me from dying from this terrible disease?
 The good news is all of these say yes to that."

 Also, J&J is testing two doses of its vaccine in a separate large study.
 Collins said if a second dose eventually is deemed better, people who got one earlier would be offered another.